Fre-Fentaw27/brent_oil_changepoint_analysis/README.md

   - **Most Probable Date:** `[Insert date here, e.g., 2008-09-15]`
   - **Volatility Change:** A `[e.g., 150%]` increase in volatility was estimated by comparing the posterior means of `sigma_1` and `sigma_2`.
 - **Historical Correlation:** Both methods identified change points that correspond to known historical events that impacted the oil market, such as [list events and their corresponding dates].

+## Task 3: Developing an Interactive Dashboard for Data Analysis Results

+- Key Features

+  - Historical Trends: Display the Brent oil price and volatility over time.

+  - Event Highlights: Visualize specific political, economic, or conflict-related events on the time series to show their impact on prices.

+  - Interactive Controls: Users can filter data by date range, select specific events, and compare different time periods.

+  - Key Indicators: The dashboard presents key metrics, such as average price and volatility changes around detected change points.

+  - Responsiveness: The interface is designed to be fully responsive, ensuring a seamless experience on desktop, tablet, and mobile devices.

+- Technology Stack

+  - Backend: Flask (Python)

+  - Serves data via RESTful APIs.

+  - Frontend: React.js

+  - Builds the interactive user interface.

+  - chart Library: [ Recharts, React Chart.js 2]